PipedreamHQ/pipedream/docs/docs/workspaces/sso/google/README.md

 **Host this file on a public web server where Pipedream can access it via URL**, for example: `https://example.com/metadata.xml`.
 You'll use that URL in the next step.

-8. In Pipedream, visit your workspace's [account settings](https://pipedream.com/settings/account).
+8. In Pipedream, visit your workspace's [authentication settings](https://pipedream.com/settings/authentication).
 9. In the **Single Sign-On** section, select **SAML**, and add the URL from step 7 above in the **Metadata URL** field, then click Save.

 <br />